Acute prostatitis

 Diagnosing acute prostatitis

 Your doctor will examine your prostate by gently inserting a finger into your rectum.
 When the prostate is infected, it usually feels swollen.
 When slight pressure is put on the gland, you may experience pain or a severe need to urinate.
-Your doctor also will do a general exam to make sure that infection has not spread to other organs, such as the kidneys.
+Your doctor also will perform a general physical examination to determine whether the infection may have spread to other organs such as the kidneys.

 |

-A next step will be to examine a urine specimen for evidence of infection, such as white blood cells and bacteria.
+A next step will be to examine a urine specimen for evidence of infection such as white blood cells and bacteria.
 In a typical case of acute prostatitis, the urine will contain white blood cells.
-You may also have blood tests to check your kidney function and blood cell count.
+You may also have blood tests to check kidney function, blood cell count, and whether bacteria are present in the bloodstream.
 Your doctor may order an ultrasound or computed tomography (CT) scan if there is concern that your swollen prostate is causing urinary obstruction.

 Expected duration of acute prostatitis